niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/unity-editor-introduction.md

 * **Inspector**
     * This window is your best friend.
 Any currently selected GameObject or file in the Project window will show up in the Inspector.
 From there, you will have the ability to edit all kinds of properties of the item, as well as the properties of components for GameObjects.

+???+ info "More Windows"
     There are many, many more windows which can be spawned by using the Window dropdown at the top of the Editor, but they usually are not important enough to have docked at all times.

 ### Editor Layouts
 The editor's layout can be re-organized in practically any way you desire.
 To do so, simply drag the tab representing the window to another location.
 You can split docks into two, tabulate them with other windows in a dock, or push them along the sides to create new docks.
 They can also of course be resized.